-Education and community building:
+Education and community building toward

-Paths to a promising future
+a promising future

 REAP combines education with community-based capacity building to empower people to overcome post-genocide and post-colonialism circumstances.

-Since 2009, Rwanda Education Assistance Project, Inc. (REAP), a U.S-based nonprofit — that is fully operated by Rwandan professionals on the ground in Rwanda — has been working with rural public schools, the community, and the local government in Musha Sector of the Rwamagana District in Rwanda.
+Since 2009, Rwanda Education Assistance Project, Inc. (REAP), a U.S.- based nonprofit — that is fully operated by Rwandan professionals on the ground in Rwanda — has been working with rural public schools, the community, and the local government in Musha Sector of the Rwamagana District in Rwanda.
 Its primary purpose is to establish a unique educational model that enriches learning and bridges the gap between school and community.